Cambridge Tree Project

 (Metasequoia glyptostroboides) Deer Resistant

 An exotically beautiful deciduous conifer similar to baldcypress but faster growing locally: our 16 trees in Cambridge average 20 inches of annual growth without supplemental watering; in better soils we've noted between two and three ft. of growth annually.
-Dawnredwood is also the most cold tolerant redwood known: our trees withstood -30F ambient temperature during the polar vortex in 2019 with no damage.
+Dawnredwood is also the hardiest redwood known: our trees withstood -30F ambient temperature during the polar vortex in 2019 with no damage.
 Interestingly attractive cones (pictured at middle, above) are only one inch across - very small for a conifer.
-Withstands wet soil but also performs well in drier spots.
+Withstands wet soil but also performs well in drier locations.
 Also tolerates compacted clay soils making it great choice for newer homes where soils have been disturbed.
 Reaches 70 ft. tall but stays narrow to only 25 ft. wide.

-5-6 ft. tall (pictured at bottom, above): $125
+5-6 ft. tall (potted, pictured at bottom, above): $125

 Ginkgo